KristenM4/Django-Online-Shop/README.md

 * Products and categories
 * A callable REST API that returns product information
 * Cart and checkout process
+* Shipping time/cost estimate using the ShipEngine API
 * Product Reviews
 * Orders and order history